zxc308/P4-tutorials/exercises/basic/README.md

    make clean
    ```

-The message was not received because each switch is programmed
+The ping failed because each switch is programmed
 according to `basic.p4`, which drops all packets on arrival.
 Your job is to extend this file so it forwards packets.